Gnosder/Gaming/Fugue Wrath/Fugue Game/gridania.md

 ## Loot

-Bowl of Command Water Elemental
+Bowl of Summon Water Elemental
-    Once per day summon a water elemental ally of HD equal to your level for 1 hour Spend 2 mana summon a HD 1 water elemental for 1 hour
+    Once per day summon a water elemental ally of HD equal to your level for 1 hour Spend 2 mana summon a HD 1 water elemental for 1 hour Speak with Water Elementals

 Cloak of Displacement
     Attacks agaisnt target have disadvantage, deactivates when taking damage, reactivate on turn for 1 mana.